Silesian Uprisings: Third Uprising (1921)

 Armoured train "Kabicz" of Polish insurrectionist forces comprising a T 37 steam locomotive with improvised armour cladding and two coal hopper cars.

 The Third Silesian Uprising (Trzecie powstanie śląskie) was the last, largest and longest of the three uprisings.
-It included Battle of Annaberg, Battle of Olza and began in the aftermath of a plebiscite that yielded mixed results.
+It included Battle of Annaberg and Battle of Olza and began in the aftermath of a plebiscite that yielded mixed results.
 The British and French governments could not reach a consensus on the interpretation of the plebiscite.
 The primary problem was the disposition of the "Industrial Triangle" east of the Oder river, whose triangle ends were marked by the cities of Beuthen (Bytom), Gleiwitz (Gliwice) and Kattowitz (Katowice).
 The French wanted to weaken Germany, and thus supported Polish claims on the territory; the British and the Italians disagreed, in part because the German government declared that a loss of the Silesian industries would render Germany incapable of paying the demanded war reparations.
-Devising a frontier that was mutually acceptable to both sides proved to be impossible because in many of the contested districts of Upper Silesia, the people in the urban areas tended to vote for staying in Germany while the rural areas voted for going to Poland.
+Devising a frontier that was mutually acceptable to both sides proved to be impossible because in many of the contested districts of Upper Silesia, the people in the urban areas tended to vote for staying in Germany, while the rural areas voted for going to Poland.
 Thus, any division would mean that a number of people would end up on the "wrong" side of the frontier.

 In late April 1921, rumours spread that the British position would prevail, prompting the local Polish activists to organise an uprising.
-The insurrection was to begin in early in May.
+The insurrection was to begin in early May.
 Having learned from previous failures, the Third War was carefully planned and organized under the leadership of Wojciech Korfanty.
 It started on 2–3 May 1921, with the destruction of German rail bridges (see "Wawelberg Group") in order to slow down the movement of German reinforcements.
 A particular concern was to prevent the recurrence of violent acts against Polish civilians by members of the Freikorps, demobilised Imperial German army units that had refused to disband.
 These paramilitary units existed throughout Germany and usually acted independently from both the provisional official army and the leadership of the fledgling German Republic.
-However, the Reich government subsidized these groups and thus had much leverage over them.
-The most violent and the most aggressive of the Freikorps units sent into Upper Silesia was the Oberland corps from Bavaria, which seemed to have been the unit most responsible for the atrocities on the German side.
+However, the Reich government subsidised these groups and thus had much leverage over them.
+The most violent and the most aggressive of the Freikorps units sent into Upper Silesia was the Freikorps Oberland from Bavaria, which seemed to have been the unit most responsible for the atrocities on the German side.